Palmetto Cheese

 Palmetto Cheese is a trademarked brand of pimento cheese from Pawleys Island Specialty Foods, a division of Get Carried Away, LLC based in Pawleys Island, South Carolina — and originally made and packaged at Duke Sandwich Productions in Easley, South Carolina.
 It is marketed in original, jalapeño, and bacon variations.

 History

 The cheese was commercially marketed beginning in 2006 with 20 packages for sale at Independent Seafood in Georgetown, South Carolina.

 To meet demand, production was outsourced to a Simpsonville, South Carolina, company.
 In 2011, distribution nearly doubled with the addition of Giant-Carlisle, Giant-Landover, Stop & Shop, and Albertsons locations.
 In April 2012, the cheese became available in Walmart stores, leading contract manufacturer Duke Sandwich to develop a new 80,000-square-foot facility to accommodate increased production.

-In 2013, the company marketed 4.1 million containers of the cheese, with the original variety as the company's top seller, followed by jalapeño and bacon varieties.
+In 2013, the company marketed 4.1 million containers of the cheese, with the original variety as the company's top seller, followed by the jalapeño and bacon varieties.